 To better follow what drives the currency exchange rates, we need only understand the building blocks of the supply and demand equation.
-There are three key factors that drive changes in the currency exchange rates.
+Three key factors drive changes in currency exchange rates.

 - Central bank interventions can be done either directly or indirectly through unconventional monetary policies.
 For example, since Japan’s economic growth is very dependent on exports, it likely wants a weaker currency to be competitive in the Global marketplace.
 In this regard, the Bank of Japan can increase the supply of its currency and devalued the Yen’s value.

 - News reports and economic data might also impact the currency exchange rates.

 As a trader, your task is to identify what will and what won’t make the exchange rate move.
 Not all news reports are created equal, and some news events might lead to more significant market reactions than the others.
 The best way to stay up-to-date on planned economic news events is to check an economic calendar that will provide you with the news events that can drive changes in the exchange rate.